microsoft/DeepSpeed/docs/_pages/features.md

 With DeepSpeed, the user can choose to use a high performance implementation of ADAM from NVIDIA, or any training optimizer that extends torch's `torch.optim.Optimizer` class.

+### CPU-Adam: High-Performance vectorized implementation of Adam
+We introduce an efficient implementation of Adam optimizer on CPU that improves the parameter-update performance by nearly an order of magnitude.
+Comparing to torch-adam, we observe 5.1x to 6.5x speedups considering the model-size between 1 to 10 billion parameters.
+For the CPU-Adam implementation, we use the AVX SIMD instructions on Intel-x86 architecture.
+We support both AVX-512 and AVX-2 instruction sets.

 ### Memory bandwidth optimized FP16 Optimizer
 Mixed precision training is handled by the DeepSpeed FP16 Optimizer.
 This optimizer not only handles FP16 training but is also highly efficient.
 The performance of weight update